rabidhermawan/planetracker-iot/README.md

 ## Software architecture
 1. **OpenSky API** : provides the data required for plane analysis
-2. **PostgreSQL** : used for storing the data of the planes fetched from OpenSky
+2. **PostgreSQL / SQLite** : used for storing the data of the planes fetched from OpenSky
 3. **Redis** : used for caching the latest plane data and airport data to reduce load when many users connect and provide seamless update to the Live Plane marker.
 4. **Flask & SQLAlchemy** :  building the backend and provide HTML templating
 5. **Bootstrap and Javascript** : Styling the website and also receive data from the Flask server and process incoming data before being displayed.